-The Allman Brothers Band released most of their big hits over the course of less than a decade, but in that short amount of time, they made a permanent mark on the landscape of '70s rock music.
-Founded in Macon, Georgia, the band -- originally comprised of Dickey Betts, Duane Allman, Gregg Allman, Jaimoe Johanson, Berry Oakley, and Butch Trucks -- worked up the ranks to become a strong force in music.
-The Allman Brothers Band journey was also one marked by tragedy, with the death of founder Duane Allman in a motorcycle crash so early in their career in 1971.
-The band then lost their original bassist Berry Oakley in another motorcycle crash the next year.
-However, the band withstood these tragedies, becoming one of the best bands of their time period.
+The Allman Brothers Band released most of its better-known songs over the course of less than a decade, but in that short amount of time, the group made a permanent mark on the landscape of not just classic rock radio but also jam band culture and Southern music at large.
+Founded in Macon, Ga., the band — originally comprised of Dickey Betts, Duane Allman, Gregg Allman, Jaimoe Johanson, Berry Oakley and Butch Trucks — worked up the ranks to rock superstardom.

-The group released a variety of songs that range from jazz to country to southern rock, and many of their songs feature a breezy, feel-good feeling.
-It's hard to rifle through their catalog and simply choose a few songs that fit the bill, but here are our picks for the 7 Best Allman Brothers Band songs.
+The group released a variety of songs that range in influence from jazz to country to Southern rock, and many of its songs feature a breezy, feel-good vibe.
+It's hard to rifle through such a deep and varied catalog and simply choose a few songs that fit the bill, but here are our picks for the 10 Best Allman Brothers Band songs.

 7. "Blue Sky"

-After the death of Duane Allman, The Allman Brothers Band released their Eat A Peach album, which they dedicated to their late band member.
-This album featured many of their most recognizable songs, including the feel-good "Blue Sky."
-The song was written by the band's guitarist Dickey Betts about his then-girlfriend, Sandy "Bluesky" Wabegijig.
-The tune was also the last one Duane Allman recorded with the group prior to his death.
-Peppy electric guitar paired with acoustic guitar is featured throughout the song as Betts sings about his love interest being his "blue sky" and his "sunny day."
-Betts only sings through about one minute of the tune, and the rest of the song features a long, melodic guitar solo with exceptional guitar work.
+"Blue Sky" was written by Betts about his then-girlfriend, Sandy "Bluesky" Wabegijig, and appeared on the 1972 double album Eat a Peach.
+The tune was the final one Duane Allman recorded with the group prior to his death.
+Peppy electric guitar pairs with acoustic guitar throughout the song as Betts sings about his love interest being his "blue sky" and his "sunny day."
+Betts only sings through about one minute of the tune, and the rest of the song features a long, melodic guitar solo.

 The Allman Brothers Band released "Jessica" in 1973 following their hugely successful single, "Ramblin' Man."
 The all-instrumental tune features an energetic electric guitar melody along with acoustic guitar and piano accompaniment.
-It was written by Dickey Betts and served as a tribute to Gypsy jazz guitarist Django Reinhardt.
-The tune was also inspired by Betts' infant daughter, Jessica Betts, and the guitarist set out to encapsulate his daughter's energy with the track.
-"Jessica" was released from their Brothers and Sisters album and was recorded after the death of Duane Allen and Berry Oakley and the subsequent addition of keyboardist Chuck Leavell and bassist Lamar Williams.
-The song has often been considered the one that showcases the band's evolution in sound after the death of Allman and Oakley.
+It was written by Betts and served as a tribute to jazz guitarist and Willie Nelson hero Django Reinhardt.
+The tune was also inspired by Betts' infant daughter, Jessica Betts, as the guitarist set out to encapsulate his daughter's energy with the track.

 4. "Statesboro Blues"

-The Allman Brothers Band struggled a bit to find commercial success with the release of their self-titled debut album and their sophomore album, Idlewild South, but that all changed when they released their live album, At Fillmore East.
-The album was recorded at the famed Fillmore East music venue in New York City over three nights in 1971.
-The double album featured tracks such as "Hot 'Lanta," "In Memory of Elizabeth Reed," and "You Don't Love Me," but a standout on the album is their version of the Blind Willie McTell song, "Statesboro Blues."
-This song, originally in the Piedmont blues style, was modernized by Taj Mahal in 1968 and then later by The Allman Brothers Band.
-At Fillmore East became the band's breakout hit album, and is considered one of the best live albums of all time.
+The Allman Brothers Band struggled a bit to find commercial success with the release of its self-titled debut album and its follow-up, Idlewild South.
+That all changed with live album At Fillmore East.
+The double album featured tracks such as "Hot 'Lanta," "In Memory of Elizabeth Reed" and "You Don't Love Me," but its standout moment has to be a version of Georgia blues icon Blind Willie McTell's "Statesboro Blues."

 3. "Whipping Post"